robyftp/Tree/README.md

-## Why do you never see elephants hiding in trees?
-Because they're so good at it.
+## Why don’t skeletons ever go trick or treating?
+Because they have nobody to go with.